substrate-asia/hackathon-2023-winter/projects/W3OS/README.md

 https://github.com/ff13dfly/W3OS/ Starting from the first commit

-## 黑客松期间计划完成的事项
+## Tasks Planned for the Hackathon
 **Frontend React**
-- Add group chat functionality UI
+- Implement UI for group chat functionality.
-- Add social login such as Twitter and Google, bind and to generate a Polkadot account
+- Add social login options like Twitter and Google, enabling users to generate and bind a Polkadot account.
-- Load dapps from other hackathon projects
+- Integrate Dapps from other hackathon projects.

 **Backend Node.js**
-- Backend interface implementation for group chat function
+- Implement backend interfaces for the group chat feature.
-- social login backend interface
+- Develop backend interfaces for social login functionality.
-- Load dapps from other hackathon projects
+- Enable Dapps from other hackathon projects.

 ## 黑客松期间所完成的事项 (2023年12月22日上午11:59初审前提交)